 Sale and leaseback transactions are assessed in accordance with IFRS 15 to determine whether the transfer of the asset to the buyer-lessor satisfies the requirements to be accounted for as a sale.
 If it is determined to be a sale, the asset is derecognized, and the profit or loss is recognized to the extent that the rights are transferred to the buyer-lessor.
 The leaseback transaction is accounted for using the lessee accounting model, and the right-of-use asset is measured at the original carrying amount of the portion of the asset leased back.
-If it is determined that the transfer does not satisfy the requirements to be accounted for as a sale, the transferred asset continues to be recognized, and the consideration received is recognized as a financial liability.
+If it is determined that the transfer does not satisfy the requirements to be accounted for as a sale, the transaction is accounted for as a financing transaction.